SPARTAK G. BABAYAN

 Comments, Thoughts, Updates, Information

-My grandfather’s art was once housed both in his home and in the museum in Baku.
+• My grandfather’s art was once housed in his home, and due to his last name clearly showing an Armenian, he was not able to succeed.
+The local administration offered to change his last name to Babaev to move him up the ladder as an Azerbaijani and add to the national legacy.
+However, he refused.
 Unfortunately, during the turbulent times when Armenians were forced to flee Baku—facing violence, threats, humiliation, and even death—many works by prominent Armenian artists were destroyed.
 They were burned, discarded, and dismantled.
 My grandparents' home was among the casualties.

 That home was an artwork in itself.
 Every corner, every wall, was crafted by my grandfather’s hands.
 He had designed the bathroom with intricate mosaic tiles, created a sofa from metal and stones, and adorned the walls with newspaper clippings, including interviews about his work.
 All of this is lost to time.
 We don’t know who lives there now, nor can my parents bear to search for answers on Google Earth, fearing the heartbreak of seeing what’s left.
 What we do know is that his works are gone, and the space where they once existed is no more.